-1.3.2 Legal requirements for payment of value-added taxes and/or other sales taxes are complied with. % 1.3.3 Legal requirements for payment of corporate taxes are complied with, including profit taxes. % 1.3.4 Legal requirements for payment of trade and/or export taxes and fees are complied with. % Crite rion 4.
+1.3.2 Legal requirements for payment of value-added taxes and/or other sales taxes are complied with.
+8 1.3.3 Legal requirements for payment of corporate taxes are complied with, including profit taxes. % 1.3.4 Legal requirements for payment of trade and/or export taxes and fees are complied with.
+8 Crite rion 4.
 Corruption, fraud and conflict of interest are av oided.
-Corru practi otion, fraud and conflict of interests are avoided, while business integraces. ity is ensured ac cording to best 1.4.1 Legal requirements relating to corruption - including bribery, fraud and conflict of interest are complied with.
-1.4.2 All forms of bribery and corruption are avoided.
+Corru practi ption, fraud and conflict of interests are avoided, while business integrices. ty is ensured ac cording to best 1.4.1 Legal requirements relating to corruption - including bribery, fraud and conflict of interest are complied with.
+8 1.4.2 All forms of bribery and corruption are avoided.
 1.4.3 Conflicts of interest are identified, declared and managed.
 8 1.4.4 Data and document falsification do not occur.
-Crite rion 5.
-Trade and procurement are responsible. and transport of materials, products and animals are conducted accorespecting principles of fairness and transparency in contractual obligations. uirements 1.5.1 Legal requirements relating to trade and transport of products are complied with.
-1.5.2 Legal requirements related to applicable trade restrictions 82 and sanctions are complied with.
-1.5.3 Legal requirements relating to the classification of products are complied with.
-Legal requirements relating to the classification of products • 1.5.4 Legal requirements relating to the classification of products are complied with.
-Legal requirements relating to export and/or import are complied 1.5.4 1.5.5 Legal requirements relating to the classification of products are complied with.
+8 Crite rion 5.
+Trade and procurement are responsible. and transport of materials, products and animals are conducted accordespecting principles of fairness and transparency in contractual obligations. uirements 1.5.1 Legal requirements relating to trade and transport of products are complied with.
+1.5.2 Legal requirements related to applicable trade restrictions and sanctions are complied with.
+8 1.5.3 and sanctions are complied with.
+Legal requirements relating to the classification of products • 1.5.4 and sanctions are complied with.
+Legal requirements relating to the classification of products are complied with.
+Legal requirements relating to export and/or import are complied 1.5.4 1.5.5 and sanctions are complied with.
+Legal requirements relating to the classification of products are complied with.
 Legal requirements relating to export and/or import are complied with.
-Legal requirements relating to offshore trading and transfer pricing 1.5.4 1.5.5 1.5.6 Legal requirements relating to the classification of products are complied with.
+Legal requirements relating to offshore trading and transfer pricing 1.5.4 1.5.5 1.5.6 and sanctions are complied with.
+Legal requirements relating to the classification of products are complied with.
 Legal requirements relating to export and/or import are complied with.
 Legal requirements relating to offshore trading and transfer pricing are complied with.
-Legal requirements relating to due diligence or due care are 1.5.4 1.5.5 1.5.6 1.5.7 Legal requirements relating to the classification of products are complied with.
+Legal requirements relating to due diligence or due care are 1.5.4 1.5.5 1.5.6 1.5.7 and sanctions are complied with.
+Legal requirements relating to the classification of products are complied with.
 Legal requirements relating to export and/or import are complied with.
 Legal requirements relating to offshore trading and transfer pricing are complied with.
 Legal requirements relating to due diligence or due care are complied with.
 Agreed payments are made in a timely manner and receipts specifying price, quantity/volume/weight, qualities, deductions

-$^{^3 \} See \ for \ possible \ delays: \ \underline{https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32019L0633\&from=EN/TXT/HTML/?uri=CELEX:32019L0634\&from=EN/TXT/HTML/?uri=CELEX:32019L064A&from=EN/TXT/HTML/?uri=CELEX:32019L064A&from=EN/TXT/HTML/?uri=CELEX:32019L064A&from=EN/TXT/HTML/?u$
+$^3 \ See \ for \ possible \ delays: \ \underline{https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32019L0633\&from=EN/LAMINGS (Application of the content of the cont$